 - More interesting assignments

-It also may be easier to convince the company to pay for career advancement opportunities than a raise.
-Having them pay for a career coach or certification program could help you qualify for a higher pay bracket or a higher-paying job later.
+It also may be easier to persuade the company to pay for career advancement opportunities than a raise.
+Having them pay for a career coach or continued education could help you qualify for a higher pay bracket or a higher-paying job later.

 5. Have a Backup Plan

-You might have tried your hardest and still gotten a no in response.
-A rejection can be discouraging, but feel out the situation.
-Was that the final word or part of an ongoing negotiation?
-If your manager won't budge, it may be time to reevaluate your priorities.
+You might have tried your hardest and still gotten a "no" in response.
+Rejection can be discouraging, but feel out the situation and think through your options:

 How a Raise Could Impact Your Credit

-Hopefully, your hard work pays off and you're rewarded with a raise.
+If all goes to plan, your hard work will pay off and you'll be rewarded with a raise.
 Your income doesn't directly impact your credit score, and it's not part of your credit report.
 But it can impact your creditworthiness in several ways.

 A higher income can make paying your bills easier and lower your debt-to-income ratio, which creditors may consider when making lending decisions.
 You could also update your income with your credit card issuers, which might lead to a higher credit limit.
-In turn, this can lower your credit utilization ratio, which could increase your credit scores.
+In turn, a higher limit can lower your credit utilization ratio, which could increase your credit scores.